Model Predictive Control via Probabilistic Inference: A Tutorial and Survey: Tutorial on Probabilistic Inference-Based Model Predictive Control

-In this section, we introduce the foundations of the probabilistic inference-based MPC framework.
-As shown in Fig.~\ref{fig:overview}, the scheme involves two key steps: deriving the optimal control distribution from the optimal control problem in Eq.~(\ref{eq:ocp}) and then generating control inputs to apply to the robot from this optimal control distribution.
-Thus, two fundamental questions arise: \begin{enumerate} \item How is the optimal control distribution represented, and what are its characteristics? \item How do we generate control inputs to apply to the robot from the optimal control distribution? \end{enumerate} The following exposition focuses on these two fundamental questions.
+In this section, we outline the basic PI-MPC framework.
+As shown in Fig.~\ref{fig:overview}, the scheme involves two key steps: deriving the optimal control distribution from the optimal control problem in Eq.~(\ref{eq:ocp}) and then generating control inputs to apply to the robot{system} from this optimal control distribution.
+Thus, two fundamental questions arise: \begin{enumerate} \item How is the optimal control distribution represented, and what are its characteristics? \item How do we generate control inputs to apply to the robot{system} from the optimal control distribution? \end{enumerate} The following exposition focuses on these two fundamental questions.

-\subsection{Derivation of the Optimal Control Distribution}
+\subsubsection{Derivation of the Optimal Control Distribution}

 We begin by deriving the optimal control distribution from the optimal control problem in Eq.~(\ref{eq:ocp}).
-First, we state the conclusion: under some assumptions, the probability density function $\pi^*$ of the optimal control distribution can be expressed by the following remarkably simple formula:
+We first state the key result: under mild assumptions\footnote{The derivation relies on the Markov structure of the dynamics in Eq.~(\ref{eq:dynamics}) and assumes that the optimality likelihood takes the Boltzmann form in Eq.~(\ref{eq:boltzmann_distribution}).}, the probability density function of the optimal control distribution $\pi^*$ takes the following simple form:

 Here, $Z$ is the normalization constant, $\lambda$ is the temperature parameter, $J_{\tau}(\myvec{u}_{0:T-1})$ is the trajectory cost obtained from the control input $\myvec{u}_{0:T-1}$ via Eq.~(\ref{eq:ocp}), and $p(\myvec{u}_{0:T-1})$ represents the prior distribution over control inputs.
-Thus, the optimal control distribution is expressed as the product of a Boltzmann distribution and a prior distribution\footnote{A similar expression appears in Direct Preference Optimization~\cite{rafailov2023direct}, known for alignment methods in large language models.}.
-While we detail the Boltzmann distribution later, it is a distribution that expresses trajectory optimality.
-We now derive this expression in three steps.
+Thus, the optimal control distribution is proportional to the product of a Boltzmann distribution and a prior distribution\footnote{A similar expression appears in Direct Preference Optimization~\citep{rafailov2023direct}, which has been used for aligning large language models.}.
+The Boltzmann term assigns higher probability to lower-cost trajectories; we will discuss it in more detail later.

+The prior distribution $p(\myvec{u}_{0:T-1})$ represents the default behavior of the controller.
+Since the optimal control distribution $\pi^*$ is proportional to the product of the Boltzmann distribution and the prior distribution, $\pi^*$ assigns high probability to control sequences that are both low-cost and probable under the prior.
+In other words, the prior determines the region over which cost-driven optimization is effective, and we can shape it to bias the search toward promising regions of the control space.
+Its design thus significantly affects the quality of the resulting control, as discussed in Section~\ref{sec:prior_distribution} and Section~\ref{sec:survey_prior_distributions}.